 At Cambridge Memorial Hospital, we consider the safety of patients, visitors, staff and community our utmost priority.
 During these challenging times, we are gradually re-opening services and our visiting policy for patients.
 Please understand that for the safety of all, we are limiting the number of visitors in hospital at any one time as well as the times for visiting.
 This provides us with the means to ensure the environment is clean and to maintain physical distancing throughout the hospital.
 A mandatory masking policy is in effect at Cambridge Memorial Hospital - you will be asked to exchange your mask for a hospital supplied one.

-Patients nearing the end-of-life may have two visitors at the bedside at one time and up to four visitors in a day.
+Patients nearing the end-of-life may have two visitors at the bedside at one time and up to five visitors in a day.

 - Visits may only occur at the request of the patient.

 - The number of visits to hospital is restricted.
-You may not get your requested day and timeslot.
+Visitors may not get your requested day and timeslot.

 - The patient must not be COVID positive or in isolation for COVID precautions.

 - A two-hour time slot will be arranged for your visit between the hours of 1:00 p.m. to 8:00 p.m.
 The last visit time slot is at 6:00 p.m.
 This is to reduce the risk of overlap in multi-patient rooms.

 - All visitors will be screened twice: A pre-screening by the Visitor Booking Team over the telephone and at the hospital entrance the day of the visit.

 - Face mask must be worn during the entire visit - mask must completely cover mouth and nose.